Irena’s Children: Young Readers Edition

 Corrie Ten Boom with John Sherrill and Elizabeth Sherrill

 Nazi occupation during World War II changes watchmaker Corrie Ten Boom’s life.
 Her deep empathy and faith lead her to become a central participant in the underground movement to protect Jews and others on the run from the Nazi government.
 Corrie and her family know that at any time, they may be captured and sent to the very camps they work to save others from.
 Still, with every new challenge, Corrie and her sister Betsie cling to their faith in God and look to Him for the path they should follow.
-What results is a moving, often miraculous story of a woman who not only survived terrible conditions, but who continued to … Continue reading
+What results is a moving, often miraculous story of a woman who not only survived terrible conditions, but who … Continue reading